Revolut Tax Strategy

 Attitude to Tax Planning

-Revolut is a commercial enterprise and will seek to avail of appropriate tax incentives or opportunities for obtaining tax efficiencies.
-Tax planning undertaken will be based upon supporting the commercial transaction and Revolut does not undertake transactions whose sole purpose is to abuse the tax system or otherwise employ tax avoidance strategies.
+Revolut is a commercial enterprise and will seek to avail of appropriate tax incentives or opportunities for obtaining tax efficiencies, in a responsible manner.
+Any tax planning undertaken will be based upon supporting the commercial transaction.

 Approach to Dealings with Tax Authorities

-Revolut seeks to maintain a professional and cooperative relationship with HMRC and other tax authorities and approved regulatory authorities, which include through formal meetings and proactive updates on business matters.
-Where there may be uncertainty as to the interpretation or application of tax rules, Revolut’s approach is to seek to address the uncertainty with open and professional engagement with the tax authorities in an efficient manner.
+Revolut seeks to maintain a professional and cooperative relationship with HMRC and other tax authorities and approved regulatory authorities.
+Where there may be uncertainty as to the interpretation or application of tax rules, Revolut’s preferred approach is to seek to address the uncertainty with open and professional engagement with the tax authorities in a transparent and efficient manner.